GANitak/community/community.hachyderm.io/content/en/docs/moderation/reporting/_index.md

 It can also be used to request emoji, report a service outage (you can also use [omg.hachyderm.io](https://omg.hachyderm.io) for this), request updates / changes to the docs, and so on.
-There are issue templates for the most common issues that prompt users for the information we need to respond to requests efficiently.
-Depending on the nature of the request / discussion, a member of the infrasture team and/or the moderation team will respond.
+There are issue templates for the most common issues, that prompt users for the information we need to respond to requests efficiently.
+Depending on the nature of the request / discussion, a member of the infrastructure team and/or the moderation team will respond.